ronen/backbone-chaining/README.md

 ## Installation and Use

-Backbone-Chaining doesn't create any new classes to derive from, and doesn't need any explicit initialization; when the file is loaded it wraps extra behavior around `Backbone.Model` and `Backbone.Collection` prototype methods.
+Backbone-chaining doesn't create any new classes to derive from, and doesn't need any explicit initialization; when the file is loaded it wraps extra behavior around `Backbone.Model` and `Backbone.Collection` prototype methods.
 Just include the file and you're all set.

-Backbone-chaining.js should therefore be included *after* backbone.js.
+Backbone-chaining can be loaded using CommonJS or RequireJS, or by explicitly loading the file.
+In the latter case, backbone-chaining.js should be included *after* backbone.js.
 It will throw a friendly error message if Backbone isn't already defined.
 E.g. in Sprockets:

     //= require backbone
     //= require backbone-chaining

+Backbone-chaining works with both Underscore and LoDash.

 ### Using with [Backbone-Relational](http://backbonerelational.org)